stffrdhrn/or1k-utils/buildroot/readme.md

 ### For QEMU Virt

+Build using the `qemu_or1k_defconfig` config.

-Build a qemu rootfs with swap.
-Run mkqcow2.sh.
+Then build a qemu rootfs with swap.
+Run `qemu-or1k-mkimg`.